Chemin de fer de Petite Ceinture: La Belle Époque

-The Syndicate Ceinture passenger cars then were largely unheated, oil-lit 'impèriale ouverte' (bilevel cars with an open top deck) cars, but from 1884 they had ordered 16 new 'impèriale fermée' (covered bilevel cars) gas-lit cars, and heated all wagons from winter of 1891.
-That year, the Ceinture Syndicate fleet was 24 single-level first-class cars, 77 second-class cars, 1 class-mixed car (impèriale fermée), and 51 wagons used for baggage and freight.
-The open-second-level cars had been the cause of a few under-tunnel-and-bridge deaths and a few suicides over the years, and, under pressure from the state, began to replace them progressively with new single-level cars, profiting also from the occasion to replace Ouest material (that they were still using since the Ceinture Syndicate merger) with cars owned by the Syndicate itself.
-By 1897, there were only a few open-top-deck cars in circulation.
+The Syndicate Ceinture passenger cars were largely unheated, oil-lit impériale ouverte (bilevel or double-decker, with an open top deck); but from 1884 an order of 16 new impériale fermée (covered bilevel cars) gas-lit cars was made, and all wagons were heated from winter of 1891.
+That same year, the Syndicate fleet included 24 single-level first-class cars, 77 second-class cars, one mixed-class car (impériale fermée), and 51 baggage and freight wagons.
+As the open-second-level cars had been the cause of a few under-tunnel-and-bridge deaths and suicides over the years, they began to be replaced progressively, under pressure from the state, by new single-level cars, profiting also from the occasion to replace Ouest material they were still using since the Syndicate's merger with cars owned by the Syndicate itself.
+By 1897, only a few open-top-deck cars remained in circulation.

-Interchange with transport to the city centre improved as well, with, from 1893, a twin junction to the Nord lines and additional platforms to the Chapelle-Saint-Denis station that not only allowed passengers a shorter transfer time, but eased the passing of between-main-station trains that had to use the off-Ceinture La Chapelle freight-yard junction until then.
-From its completion, the Nord company, in exchange for giving 40% of profits made to the Ceinture Syndicate, added its trains to the Ceinture schedule with a new full-circle Nord-Station-Nord-Station service.
-Already decreed 'of public interest' since 1889, new 'rue d'Avron' station opened by the street of the same name in 1895, lightening the load of the nearby Avenue de Vincennes station.
-The new station would be used, from 1896, to experiment with raising the platform from its track level to a height that would ease passenger access to the trains: deemed a success, and extended to all Ceinture Syndicate stations, it condemned many of the line's older step-access cars to disuse.
+Interchange with transport to the city centre improved as well, with, from 1893, a twin junction to the Nord lines and additional platforms to the Chapelle-Saint-Denis station that not only allowed passengers a shorter transfer time but also eased the passing of between-main-station trains that had had to use the off-Ceinture La Chapelle freight-yard junction until then.
+From its completion, Nord—in exchange for giving 40% of profits made to the Syndicate—added its trains to the Ceinture schedule with a new full-circle Nord-Station-Nord-Station service.
+Already decreed 'of public interest' since 1889, the new Rue d'Avron station opened by the street of the same name in 1895, lightening the load of the nearby Avenue de Vincennes station.
+The new station would be used, from 1896, to experiment with raising the platform from its track level to a height that would ease passenger access to the trains.
+When it was deemed a success and extended to all Syndicate stations, it condemned many of the line's older step-access cars to disuse.